stijnlinderman/eldorado/ARCHITECTURE.md

     participant API
     participant Domain
     activate Client
-    Note over Client: Client clicks on a button and fieldButtonClicked() is called Note over Client: movePawnToField() is called
+    Note over Client: Client views /ShowGame, clicks on a button<br>and fieldButtonClicked() is called Note over Client: movePawnToField() is called
     Client->>API: Request move by POST eldorado/api/movepawn<br>containing the coordinates of the field that was clicked activate API